6 tips for raising kids

 It is important for you to know who their teacher is, who their friends are, their interests and to recognise when they are behaving differently.
 If you know your child well you will see if they are upset, worried or unwell and know how to support them.

 If your child wants something you can’t possibly afford for their birthday, it’s better to say so than have them build up their hopes and be disappointed on the day.
 Children also need honest answers about life and death, sexuality, parental mistakes and world news.
-Keep your answers age appropriate and apologise if you have made an error.
-It’s better they learn things from you than from a dubious website or in the playground.
+Keep your answers age-appropriate and apologise if you have made an error.
+They should learn things from you, rather than from a dubious website or in the playground.